18 September 2019,. Ghani Village, Rajauri, Jammu

 “Take care of what?”

-Sanjeev felt a twinge of irritation rise within himself, “I’ve told you everything what he told me.
+Sanjeev felt a twinge of irritation rise within himself, “I’ve told you everything that he told me.
 Now let’s go to the construction site.”

 Indian armed forces perform a lot of community outreach activities in their areas of deployment.
 They build schools, clinics, roads and other civil infrastructure in remote places which don’t have much development work done by the civil authorities.
 They also arrange sports programs, scholarships, life skill programs, study tours, medical checkup camps among a few other things in order to help the population of the area where they are deployed.
 In J&K, most of these activities are done under Operation Sadbhavana as a way to generate goodwill and remove any sense of alienation from the people.

-Next morning he took Suraj in his Gypsy and drove to the construction site only to find it completely empty apart from two stray dogs napping in the sun.
-Suraj immediately called Gulam and turned to Sanjeev, “Saab, he is saying that his vehicle has a problem and he will not be able to reach before 2 pm.”
+The next morning he took Suraj in his Gypsy and drove to the construction site only to find it completely empty apart from two stray dogs napping in the sun.
+Suraj immediately called Gulam and turned to Sanjeev, “Saab, he is saying that his vehicle has a problem and he will not be able to reach here before 2 pm.”

 “He said that he was driving them in the truck transporting them.”

 “Inbred bastard!
 Do you know where he is right now?”